Skip to main content

 Key Facts

-1. 5 March 2026: Iran launched multiple missiles at Israeli and U.S. bases in West Asia.
+1. 5 March 2026: Iran launched multiple missiles at Israeli and U.S. installations in West Asia.

-2. Israel intercepted the missiles and struck Hezbollah positions in Lebanon, killing at least 11.
+2. Israel intercepted the missiles and retaliated with airstrikes on Hezbollah positions in Lebanon, killing at least 11 people.

-3. Casualties in Lebanon since the renewed hostilities exceed 70 dead and 430 injured, including 7 children.
+3. Casualties in Lebanon since the renewed hostilities exceed 70 dead and 430 injured, including seven children.

-4. Oil prices rose on 5 March 2026 as markets reacted to the escalation.
+4. Oil prices rose on 5 March 2026, reflecting market sensitivity to the Iran‑Israel escalation.

-5. Iranian and Israeli ambassadors exchanged sharp accusations in Seoul, South Korea.
+5. Iranian and Israeli ambassadors exchanged sharp accusations in Seoul, South Korea, highlighting the conflict’s global diplomatic dimension.

-6. Iran is in the process of selecting a new Supreme Leader, a factor that may reshape its foreign policy.
+7. Iran is in the process of selecting a new Supreme Leader, a development that could reshape its foreign‑policy posture.

 Background & Context